 Kendall Almercio is the Chief Executive Officer at BankRoll.
 He’s also an attorney, a crowdfunding expert, and a JOBS Act expert.
 Kendall said:

 “Let’s remember that crowdfunding really did not exist until just a few years ago, and equity crowdfunding under the JOBS Act, where anyone can invest online in companies is less than two years old.
 Yet, this is a $30 billion worldwide industry already.
-What I think you’ll see as more people understand crowdfunding and participate, is that there’s a normal progression for many companies to start with a Kickstarter or Indiegogo campaign to get their feet wet, then move to equity crowdfunding and raise millions on capital under Regulation CF or Regulation A. As more people and companies understand this phenomenon that allows a company to not only get funding, but also to build its business and brand at the same time, I think crowdfunding will become part of small business DNA in upcoming years.
+What I think you’ll see as more people understand crowdfunding and participate, is that there’s a normal progression for many companies to start with a Kickstarter or Indiegogo fundraiser to get their feet wet, then move to equity crowdfunding and raise millions on capital under Regulation CF or Regulation A. As more people and companies understand this phenomenon that allows a company to not only get funding, but also to build its business and brand at the same time, I think crowdfunding will become part of small business DNA in upcoming years.

 The amount of regulation surrounding equity crowdfunding is problematic.
 While I understand the need for laws and rules (I am a lawyer by trade after all) it seems that some rules that have been imposed are arbitrary and needless.
 I’m particularly critical of the marketing rules that limit how a company can use Regulation CF to raise up to $1M.
 The restrictions imposed make no sense, and don’t protect anyone.
 They simply make using the law more difficult.
 My concern is that these rules limit the ability to succeed, and could have long-term effects on others choosing to use these laws, if they do not see huge successes early.”